EMasalskis/bpcs-vu-ad-benchmark/README.md

-# DL Drug Repositioning Benchmark for Alzheimer's Disease
+# Deep Learning Drug Repositioning Benchmark for Alzheimer's Disease

 This repository contains the code for the bachelor's thesis "Literature Review and Evaluation of Deep Learning-Based Drug Repositioning Platforms".
 It provides a framework for running and evaluating two state-of-the-art drug repositioning models, **HNNDTA** and **DRML-Ensemble**, with a focus on Alzheimer's Disease.